 MOURI KOGORO (Sometime later at Mouri Detective Agency)

-Kogoro watched as Conan flushed the antidote down the toilet, after he made such a big deal about it only being an antidote for an underlying condition… The kid looked at him with a very serious expression.
-That same serious look that Hattori Heiji had interrupted earlier.
-He followed the kid to the front office, where he gestured for him to take a seat.
-Conan took out his bowtie and then his cell phone, and placed them on the table in front of him.
+Kogoro watched as Conan flushed the antidote down the toilet, after he made such a big deal about it only being an antidote for an underlying condition… The kid looked at him seriously, that very serious look that Hattori Heiji had interrupted before.
+He followed the kid to the front office, and where he gestured for him to take a seat.
+He took out his bowtie and then his cell phone and placed them on the table in front of him.

-"I have not been entirely truthful about all of the circumstances of me showing up here," Conan started, "but before I begin, I must ask, exactly when Ran is going to be coming home?
+"I have not been entirely truthful about all the circumstances of me showing up here," Conan started, "before I begin I must ask exactly when Ran is going to be coming home.
 I would rather this stayed between the two of us."

-"That's the plan yes, why?"
-While his daughter's skeptical side could have come from him or Eri, he suspected it was more of something she inherited from him at this point.
+"That's the plan yes, why?" his daughter's skeptical side could have come from him or Eri, he would suspect it was something she inherited more from him at this point.

-"Conan wanted to make sure you were safe first, and not kidnapped or something… He seems convinced you can't go anywhere by yourself without being kidnapped," Kogoro bluffs and looks over at Conan who has a bemused smirk on his face as he removes his glasses and places them next to the other two objects.
+"Conan wanted to make sure you were safe first, and not kidnapped or something… He seems convinced you can't go anywhere by yourself without being kidnapped," Kogoro looks over at Conan who has a bemused smirk as he removes his glasses and places them next to the other two objects.
 He massages his temples gingerly.

 "I am fine, you can manage to pass that onto Conan kun I assume?"
 Ran's voice holds the tinyist bit of amusement in it, "have fun, and don't kill him while I'm gone."

-"Please hand me the phone," Conan requests.
-Curious, Kogoro does so.
+"Please hand me the phone," Conan requests, curiously Kogoro does so.
 It appears that whatever he is about to say he really intends for it to stay between the two of them.
-"I didn't lie about the pill, it is an antidote, but it's not for just any condition."
+"I didn't lie about the pill, it is an antidote, but it's not just any condition."

 "What type of condition?"
-Kogoro asks as the kid powers down both phones.
+Kogoro asks as the kid forces both phones to power down.

 "My current condition was brought about by carelessness on my part.
-Allow me to continue.
-I was poisoned by a man in dark clothing at a theme park called Tropical Land quite a while ago.
-The poison is called Apotoxin 4869, and it was developed by a secret organization to silence their targets without leaving any trace behind… only, it clearly failed," the boy explains looking straight into his eyes, "Am I lying to you?"
+Allow me to continue, I was poisoned, by a man in dark clothing at a theme park called Tropical Land quite a while ago.
+The poison was called Apotoxin 4869, it was developed by a secret organization to silence their targets without leaving any trace behind, only it clearly failed," the boy explains looking straight into his eyes, "am I lying to you?"

-"No," Kogoro feels his spine tingle, such an elaborate story should be fake, only this brat wasn't lying.
-He was pretty incapable of it, and none of his many very clear tells were showing.
+"No," Kogoro feels his spine tingle, such an elaborate story should be fake, only this brat couldn't lie.
+He was incapable of it, and none of his tells were visible.
 Every sentence, every word, every nuance was exactly as it should be.
 It could only be the truth.
 "As impossible as it sounds, every word has been the truth."

 "But it isn't the end of the story?"
 Kogoro asks noticing the phrasing, "what happened to your friend?"
 Conan smiles sadly, and weaves his fingers together.